 Cognitive Behavioral Therapy

-CBT is a form of therapy that can be used for people of all ages, including teens.
+CBT is a form of therapy that can be used for people of all ages, especially adolescents and teens.
 CBT focuses on how your thoughts affect your emotions and behavior.
 This type of therapy usually involves an agreed-upon goal and a set number of sessions.
-The therapist will help teens learn to identify the negative thought patterns and replace them with more productive ones.
+The therapist will help teens learn to identify negative thought patterns and replace them with more productive ones.

 Dialectical Behavior Therapy